I’m usually pretty timely about writing my blog posts, but this meal at Locavore was from late July 2018. Hard to believe it’s been over seven months.

 Locavore is located in the inland Balinese town of Ubud.
 The restaurant is popular so making reservations at least two weeks in advance is highly recommended.
 I made ours over three months in advance.
 You can make a booking via the Locavore website.

 Locavore serves modern casual fare.
 The restaurant’s interior and relaxed ambiance is reflective of this.
-Ren and I cleaned up for today’s lunch but the pair sitting next to us was wearing singlets, shorts, and flip-flops.
+We cleaned up for today’s lunch but the pair sitting next to us was wearing singlets, shorts, and flip-flops.
 This is Bali after all.

 Locavore / Herbivore Tasting Menus